 If your license has not yet been suspended, but it is subject to being suspended (for instance, if you refused or failed a breath test after a DWI stop), then you are generally able to contest the license suspension if you follow a very strict set of rules and procedures.
 It is not wise to try to do this by yourself.
 Hiring an attorney can make a big difference in the outcome of your license suspension hearing.
 The license suspension hearings are called Administrative License Revocation hearings or just “ALR Hearings.”
 Learn more about ALR Hearings

 The loss of a driver’s license can wreak havoc on your life.
 We understand how important driving is to your life, and we act with all possible speed in obtaining your driving privileges so that you can focus on your life.
 We can work with you on getting your license reinstated, obtaining an Occupational License (an “ODL”) to drive for essential needs while your license is suspended, fight CDL consequences, represent you ALR Hearings, even if you are not a DWI client.
 No matter what your driver’s license issue is, we can help.
-Call us at (888) 239-9305 or contact us online to schedule a free consultation.
+Book a consultation with us to discuss your driver’s license hearing.

 After you are arrested for a DWI, you will usually fall into one of two categories: either (1) your license will be subject to suspension within 40 days or (2) your license will be subject to suspension when and if your blood results come back “dirty.”